 If living on-campus, students should budget for $1,900 in additional living expenses.
 Off-campus students should budget for $1,900 in other miscellaneous living expenses.

-The annual tuition and living expense budget to go to Boston College was $73,092 for the 2018/2019 academic year.
+The annual tuition and living expense budget to go to BC was $75,886 for the 2019/2020 academic year.
 The cost is the same for all students regardless of Massachusetts residence status as there is no in-state discount.